kumar-swamy/vault-plugin-secrets-citrixadc/README.md

 Before configuring the end point, you must create an admin user in Citrix ADC which is used to set the password.
 This user must have the privilege to set the system user, so you must create a cmd policy and bind this to system user.

 ```
+# login to citrix ADC and run the following command
 $ add system cmdPolicy edit-user ALLOW "(^\\S+\\s+system\\s+\\S+)|(^\\S+\\s+system\\s+\\S+\\s+.*)|(^\\S+\\s+system\\s+user)|(^\\S+\\s+system\\s+user\\s+.*)|(^(?!rm)\\S+\\s+system\\s+\\S+)|(^(?!rm)\\S+\\s+system\\s+\\S+\\s+.*)"

 $ add system user vault-admin <password>